 We stopped roasting Colombian in 1999, when the violence there touched me personally and deeply.
 Then, in 2002, I met a group of young indigenous Arhuaco farmers from the Sierra Nevada mountains trying desperately to break away from conflict, protect their ancient culture and rebuild their lives.
 They helped me heal from my own wounds as well.
 We worked with these growers, and now the entire coop of CoSurCa in Popayan, to protect sacred lands, support elders, preserve indigenous culture and access markets for their organic, fair trade coffees.

 Colombia has traditionally set the standard for Latin American coffees, especially with the power of the state and Juan Valdez behind them.
 It is consistently sweet, medium-bodied, and notably smooth with medium acidity.
 The best Colombians are really good, but the average Colombian is, well, pretty average, and has been used forever as grocery store and diner coffee.
 Try and seek out a named coffee from Colombia, from regions such as Narino, Magdelena, Medellin, Bucaramanga, Popayan, and Huila.
 If it doesn't have a regional identification, it is probably pretty mundane.

 - South American Half-Caf (Medium-Dark Blend)

 'Me gusta mucho su café - I like your coffee very much.

 'Es este un tipo de planta medicinal?' - Is this a type of medicinal plant?

 People-Centered Development Projects

-- Ongoing partnership with POLUS Center (or Coffeelands Landmine Trust) providing job training and rehabilitation clinics for landmine victims
+- Ongoing partnership with the POLUS Center Coffeelands Trust, providing job training and rehabilitation clinics for landmine victims.

 Land Re-Purchase Program (2009)